FabLab-Altmuehlfranken/nix-inkstitch/README.md

 ## Troubleshooting
 - Is there an Inkstitch in `~/.config/inkscape/extensions/`?
   If yes, remove -- both inkstitches conflict.
+- The electron window stays blank.
+  Open dev tools (Ctrl-Shift-I), check console output.
+If in doubt please open an issue.
+- Inkscape is unresponsive when Ink/Stitch is open.
+  This is known and wont be fixed.

 ## License
 The code in this repository is licensed under [GPLv3 or later](./COPYING).